On the Interplay between Self-Driving Cars and Public Transportation: Case Study: Berlin, Germany

-To calculate costs for \gls{abk:amod} operators, we consider autonomous electrified taxis with distance-based operation cost of $\operationCostDistance{j}=\SI{0.34}{\usd\per\kilo\meter}$ \citep{Boesch2017}.
+To calculate costs for \gls{abk:amod} operators, we consider autonomous electrified taxis with distance-based operation cost of $\operationCostDistance{j}=\SI{0.34}{\usd\per\kilo\meter}$ \cite{Boesch2017}.
 This cost accounts for both variable costs, in terms of electrical energy, depreciation, maintenance, and fixed costs, in terms of acquisition and insurance.
-We impose a maximum of \SI{8373}{} licenses for autonomous vehicles, reflecting the \SI{8373}{} taxi concessions released by the Berlin municipality in 2018 \citep{Neumann2019}.
+We impose a maximum of \SI{8373}{} licenses for autonomous vehicles, reflecting the \SI{8373}{} taxi concessions released by the Berlin municipality in 2018 \cite{Neumann2019}.
 We consider three cases: \emph{(i)} licenses are equally split between two identical \gls{abk:amod} operators, (\emph{ii}) licenses are split between two non-identical \gls{abk:amod} operators such that one fleet is \SI{50}{\percent} larger than the other, and (\emph{iii}) all licenses are assigned to a single \gls{abk:amod} operator.
-Consistently with the fares in Berlin \citep{BerlinPublicTransport}, we set the price of a public transport ride to \SI{2.80}{\eur}, corresponding to \SI{3.12}{\usd}.
+Consistently with the fares in Berlin, we set the price of a public transport ride to \SI{2.80}{\eur}, corresponding to \SI{3.12}{\usd}.
 In line with \cite{Endorf2016} and \cite{Wadud2017}, we assume the customers' value of time to be uniformly distributed between \SI{10}{\usd\per\hour} and \SI{17}{\usd\per\hour}.

 Based on this case study, we study different settings to investigate the interplay between \gls{abk:amod} systems and the municipality.
 Besides our basic setting (S1), we analyze potential \gls{abk:amod} operator strategies (S2--S3) to influence the equilibrium of the system.
 Settings (S4--S5) analyze how a municipality may steer the system equilibrium using regulations that influence the \gls{abk:amod} operator decisions.
-Specifically, the settings are as follows.
+Specifically:

-\textit{S1 - Basic setting:} We analyze the basic setting of our case study for both two identical \gls{abk:amod} operators, two non-identical \gls{abk:amod} operators, and a single \gls{abk:amod} operator.
+\textit{Basic setting:} We analyze the basic setting of our case study for both two identical \gls{abk:amod} operators, two non-identical \gls{abk:amod} operators, and a single \gls{abk:amod} operator, and compare them to the setting without \gls{abk:amod} operators, whereby customers can only walk or use public transport.